cemalkilic/os3ep/README.md

 # os3ep

-os3p stands for Operating System Three Easy Pieces.
+os3p stands for Operating Systems: Three Easy Pieces.
 It is a free online operating systems book.
 The link to book is: http://pages.cs.wisc.edu/~remzi/OSTEP/

 I created this simple python script to download the book which is in form of